vivi77/ECS/README.md

 file.

 When a System is loaded thanks to the dynamic loader its dependencies will also be loaded (therefore dependent library will not follow the same logic).
-So Components and Events that a System use will also be loaded.
+So the Components and Events that a System use will also be loaded.

 ## How to create a System for this ECS ?

 To create a valid System, the System **MUST** inherit from the interface IS.
 A class template CRTPS<> is also provided that already implements some logics related to the ECS operations.
-I recommend to make your System inherits from this class template first.
+I recommend to make your Systems inherit from this class template first.

-Your class **MUST** only have a constructor which takes as parameter a `lel::ecs::CoreProxy&` object.
+Your System **MUST** only have a constructor which takes as parameter a `lel::ecs::CoreProxy&` object.
 This object is essential if you need to do anything that handle Core (Fire Events, create Entities, ...).